muhvarriel/neural-particles/docs/GESTURES.md

 **Action**: Switch between particle shapes

-**How to perform**:
+#### How to perform

 1. Show your hand to the camera
-2. Move hand quickly from left to right (or right to left)
+2. Move your hand quickly from left to right or right to left
-3. Movement must exceed threshold distance

-**Visual indicator**: Shape morphs to next/previous formation
+3. Make sure the movement is clear and crosses a visible distance

+#### Visual indicator

+Active shape morphs into the next or previous formation.

 ```
     <----  Swipe Left   (Previous shape)